Support for research related activities

 Candidates can now use departmental funding to pay for airfares, accommodation and incidentals for domestic conference presentations.
 In your budget, you can allocate up to $1,500 for attending a maximum of two domestic conferences where you will be presenting a paper or poster.
 Contact your department for information on applying.

 Opportunities may arise where you can obtain additional funding from external organisations.
 Consult with your supervisor for more information.

 In the Faculty of Medicine, Health and Human Sciences, research funding is provided by your department.
 Each department's process is different, so contact your department manager/administrator for the funding application process.

 For the Macquarie Medical School, contact your supervisor or Departmental HDR Director for the funding application process.

 Macquarie Business School

-For details of HDR funding provided by the School, please refer to MQBS HDR iLearn (login required).
+For details of HDR funding provided by the School, refer to the MQBS HDR iLearn page (login required).